-More people than ever are shipping goods around Australia and worldwide and with quality courier delivery providers that can transport just about anything from point A to point B, it’s never been more easy.
+People are shipping goods around Australia and worldwide more than ever now-a-days and with international courier delivery providers that can transport just about anything from point A to point B, it’s never been more easy.
 In all but a few cases, the sender will need to prepare the package they are sending, so if you’re in this position it’s good to have a rough idea to pack in the very best way for a secured baggage freight.

 The main thing when it comes to packing is to ensure you provide sufficient protection for the items you’re shipping.
 But overdoing it or over-packing it isn’t the most efficient way to go about it either; it can be wasteful both in terms of time and resources.